 Clive: But there is a bit of a falling out here, because, having made you the big star that you are by bringing you on—you've gone off with another man!
 You've gone off to America to do the American version of Whose Line, which is exactly the same as the British version, except I don't introduce it!

 Greg: Well, you know, Drew Carey hosts that one, and he's a bit different than you.
 He's very gentle.
 But, you know, Clive, I like it rough.

 One suggestion in Scenes From a Hat was, "Bad times to tell her you don't care."
-Wayne's joke was miming flipping through TV channels before doing an uncaring, "Yeah, I love you too".
+Wayne's joke was miming flipping through TV channels before doing an uncaring, "Yeah, I love you too."
 Drew then remarks, "Scenes from Wayne's real life."
-This joke isn't so much funny anymore since Wayne has divorced.
+This joke isn't so funny anymore since Wayne got divorced.